drurya96/Dimensional/README.md

 ## Project status
 Active development.

-This library is still in beta release.
+This library is in beta release.